 For details of the hotel, daily hikes and excursions or local transportation, please contact the Local Arrangements Chairman:

-Please contact David for details of how to pay the registration fee.
+Please contact Francesco for details of how to pay the registration fee.